 There’s a lot of confusion regarding URLs and how they work on WordPress websites.
-If you go to the WordPress dashboard, under general site settings, you’ll notice that there’s two fields.
-One of them is for your site address and one of them is for your WordPress address.
+If you go to the WordPress dashboard, under general site settings, you’ll notice that there are two fields.
+One of them is for your site address and one of them is for your WordPress URL.
 Generally, both of these fields should point to the exact same address and your visitors will be typing in http://yourdomain.com/.

 However, this issue gets a bit more complicated when discussing the home URL and then the site URL.
 In a WordPress installation is quite a few different folders and files.
 First, you have your common installation folders such as wp-admin and wp-common.
 These are core files required by WordPress to work and usually aren’t altered by the user unless you’re a highly experienced user that knows what you’re doing.
 It’s best not to touch them at all.

 Your site URL however is the main face of the website, where all of the WordPress files will be calling to.
 You don’t have to install WordPress in the default directory.
-If you’d like, you can setup a folder anywhere from your root folder of your domain for WordPress to be installed.
+If you’d like, you can set up a folder anywhere from the root folder of your domain for WordPress to be installed.
 Another thing to take into consideration is that WordPress can create and re-write pages.
-Under the hood of the WordPress core settings, you can easily set a page via the appearance interface in your WordPress dashboard to act as your blog.
+Under the hood of the WordPress core settings, you can easily set a page via the appearance interface in your WordPress dashboard to act like your blog.